-‘Attack on Titan’ Season 3: Levi Returns To The Frontline, Backstory To Be Revealed
+‘Attack On Titan’ Season 3: Levi Returns To The Frontline, Backstory To Be Revealed

 “So based on that notion, he has become the focal point of the entire work,” Masashi continued to say.
 In fact, Tetsuro joked that Levi could actually be Attack on Titan Season 3’s protagonist, but it could be a little exaggerated to say.

 He later explained that saying Season 3 is about Levi could be indeed an exaggeration, but he sarcastically said that the anime series’ animators are having fun drawing his character.
-He even teased that fans are about to see a lot of his scene being operated by 3DMG.
+He even teased that fans are about to see a lot of his scenes being operated by 3DMG.
 Hence, for their production team, he admitted that it is actually the hardest part to do.